What is an Onboarding Flow? | 101 Guide for Beginners

 User onboarding flow is not all about teaching the core functionality of your product.

-It's not about having a signup page on your website where you ask new users their first and last name, and email address to get inside and start using the product.
+It's not about having a signup page on your website where you ask new users their first and last name, and business email address to get inside and start using the product.

 It's about showcasing the real value of your product for the active users to keep coming back to your product and providing the exact solution they came for: how will this product solve my problem and improve my life?